Troubleshooting Video Performance

 The appearance of buffering when refreshing in Chrome

-Chrome has started enforcing rules that determine whether or not a video can autoplay on page load (Oct 2018).
+Chrome enforces rules that determine whether or not a video can autoplay on page load.
 Chrome may prevent a video from automatic playback, and this may cause the buffering icon to show in the video player.
 As a workaround, you can pause and play the video, playback will then start.
 Once Chrome "trusts" the Linux Academy website, this issue will no longer occur.
 We are currently looking into solutions for this issue.

 - Clear your browser cache, log out, close your browser, and then log back in and retry the video(s) that had issues.